Elbridge Hanecy

 Elbridge Hanecy (March 15, 1852 – 1925) was an American lawyer and politician who served as a judge of both the Illinois Circuit Court for Cook County and the Superior Court of Cook County.
-He was the Republican nominee for mayor of Chicago in 1901, losing to incumbent Carter Harrison Jr., and also unsuccessfully sought the Republican nomination for governor of Illinois in 1900.
+He was the Republican nominee for mayor of Chicago in 1901, losing to incumbent Carter Harrison IV, and also unsuccessfully sought the Republican nomination for governor of Illinois in 1900.

 Early life, family, and education

 Hanecy was born March 15, 1852, the son of William Hanecy and Mary Hanecy (née Wales).
 His parents had both moved to Wisconsin from their native state of Massachusetts two years before his birth.
 Hanecy's father died the year Hanecy was born.
 His father had, previously, served in the Mexican-American War as a non-commissioned officer, and had been a merchant in Springfield, Massachusetts.
 Upon moving to Wisconsin, he acquired land in Dodge County, Wisconsin, which he used for agriculture until his 1852 death.
 After being widowed by Hanecy's father, Hanecy's mother, Mary, remarried to Albert Littell, who served in the American Civil War, and died on his way home after the war.

 He finished common school and academy, before studying law.
 His primary education was in Dodge County public schools, and supplemented by a course he took at the College of Milwaukee.